Riacecilia/Recreating-Vue-js-docs/src/content/docs/scaling-up/server-side-rendering.md

 Vite provides built-in support for Vue server-side rendering, but it is intentionally low-level.
 If you wish to go directly with Vite, check out vite-plugin-ssr, a community plugin that abstracts away many challenging details for you.

-You can also find an example Vue + Vite SSR project using manual setup here, which can serve as a base to build upon.
-Note this is only recommended if you are experienced with SSR / build tools and really want to have complete control over the higher-level architecture.
+You can consult an [example Vue + Vite SSR project](https://github.com/vitejs/vite-plugin-vue/tree/main/playground/ssr-vue) achieved using manual setup.
+This sample project can serve as a base to build upon.
+Note, a manual setup is only recommended if you are experienced with SSR / build tools and really want to have complete control over the higher-level architecture.

-## Writing SSR-friendly code
-###